 Okay, I know I said 8 but here are two more.
 I couldn’t help myself.

-Arepas con Carne Desmechada (shredded beef) – Arepas are Columbian and Venezuelans also make it.
+Arepas con Carne Desmechada (shredded beef) – Arepas are made in Columbia, Venezuela and Guatemala.
 This meal is Columbian though and I can’t wait to eat it with my Columbian guest we are having over for dinner!
 Apparentely Arepas are really easy to make, I’ll let you know.
 This recipe can be found at My Columbian Recipes blog.

 Guatemalan Coconut Chicken sounds amazing!
 I’m a big fan of all things coconut milk.
 You can find the recipe at The Duo Dishes blog